sinjoysaha/Amazon-Reviews-NLP/README.md

 ## About the Project

 In this [`Classification Project`](https://github.com/sinjoysaha/Amazon-Reviews-NLP), we use Natural Language Processing techniques and different Machine Learning models to classify Amazon book reviews into `POSITIVE` or `NEGATIVE` sentiments.

 [![Project Image](docs/images/Amazon-Reviews-NLP-projectimage.png)](https://github.com/sinjoysaha/Amazon-Reviews-NLP)

-### Tasks
+### Steps

 1. Bag of Words technique was used to vectorized the reviews using the CountVectorizer (binary only) and TfidfVectorizer (Term Frequency - Inverse Document Frequency).

 2. Since the smaller dataset was imbalanced, we use a bigger dataset and balance out the `POSITIVE`s and `NEGATIVE`s.